LABSS/NetLogo2Mesa/Tutorial.md

 13 end
 ```

-Summarizing this procedure does the following:
+Summarizing, this procedure does the following:

 1. Check if there are infected nodes, if not the simulation is terminated.
 (2-3)
 2. Updates an internal clock for the agents that determines how often they are tested.
 (5-9)